What is Typography, And How Can You Get It Right?

-Typography encompasses far more than choosing a font — and there’s a lot more at stake, too.
-Done right, it’ll draw readers’ eyes and get them to click “buy” on your product page.
-But if you phone it in, it can make your book stand out for all the wrong reasons, resulting in a sloppy-looking volume that’s a headache to read.
+Typography encompasses far more than mere font selection — and there’s a lot more at stake, too.
+Done right, it’ll draw readers’ eyes and get them to click “buy” on a product page.
+But if you phone it in, it can make a book stand out for all the wrong reasons, resulting in a sloppy-looking volume that’s a headache to read.

 Want to learn more?
-Here are four reasons typography is crucial for an indie author to get right.
+Here are four reasons getting typography right is crucial for anyone involved in publishing.

-1. Clear typography lets people access your story
+1. Clear typography lets people access a book’s story

-One of the less glamorous functions of typography is making a text easier to read.
-Clean and consistent type allows the reader to disappear into your words.
-Bad typography, on the other hand, diverts attention away from your writing, to the way it’s arranged on the page.
+One of the less glamorous aspects of typography is its function: making a text easier to read.
+Clean and consistent type allows readers to disappear into the words.
+Bad typography, on the other hand, diverts attention away from the writing, and toward its arrangement on the page.

-Worst case scenario, you might use a typeface that doesn’t pass the basic test of legibility.
-In that case, your readers will end up squinting at the page, using all their brain-space to decipher your words instead of enjoying them.
-Odds are, they’ll stop reading long before the book is done.
+Worst case scenario, you might use a typeface that doesn’t pass the basic test of legibility, or is a terrible choice for the context it’s in — think CVs in Monotype Corsiva.
+In that case, your readers will end up squinting at the page, using all their brain-space to decipher your words instead of enjoying them, or be too annoyed with your choice of font to pursue the task of reading the text very diligently.
+In both cases, odds are they’ll stop reading long before the book is done.

 2. Beautiful typography draws readers’ eyes

-Now, let’s talk about covers, an area where bold and beautiful typography can really shine.
-If you’re an indie author jostling for attention in a crowded marketplace like Amazon, an eye-catching title can make a reader zero in on your book.
+Now let’s talk about covers, an area where bold and beautiful typography can really shine (let these book covers show you exactly what that means).
+For authors jostling for attention in a crowded marketplace like Amazon, an eye-catching title can attract readers.

-If you’d like to learn more about the principles of book cover design, we’ve got a detailed guide here.
+You can head to our guide to book cover design if you’d like to learn more about the elements that make a book cover.
 But for now, it’s important to know how crucial typography is to a beautiful, compelling cover.

-Choosing the right typeface for your book cover requires you to think beyond mere beauty.
-In addition to visual appeal, all the text on your cover needs to be:
+Choosing the right typeface for a book cover requires you to think beyond mere beauty.
+In addition to visual appeal, all the text on a cover needs to be:

-Even the most gorgeous font won’t cut it if it’s illegible, confusing at thumbnail dimensions, or suggestive of, say, high fantasy when your book is a contemporary romance.
+Even the most gorgeous font won’t cut it if it’s illegible, confusing at thumbnail dimensions, or suggestive of, say, high fantasy when a book is a contemporary romance.

-4. Professional typography makes your book seem worth the money
+4. Professional typography makes books seem worth the money

 We’ve talked about the role typography plays both on a book’s cover and within its pages.
 Now, let’s look at how those two elements work together to create a powerful impression of professionalism.

-To potential readers, your book’s design — typography included — is a proxy for the time and care you put into making a quality product.
-Say they see a lazy Times New Roman title on your cover, or leaf through your pages to encounter Comic Sans.
-That might make them think you’ve cut corners everywhere, including in the writing.
+To potential readers, a book’s design — typography included — is a proxy for the time and care the author put into making a quality product.
+Say they see a lazy Times New Roman title on a cover, or leaf through a book’s pages to encounter Comic Sans.
+That might make them think the author cut corners everywhere, including in the writing.